sw-code/sw-code.github.io/_posts/2023-10-13-authz-keto-introduction.md

 * `namespace` represents the type of the object, such as `document` or `folder`.
 * `object` refers to a unique identifier for a specific instance of that type, like a specific document ID or folder ID.
-* `relation` relation signifies the type of relationship between the object and the subject, such as `owner´ or `viewer`.
+* `relation` relation signifies the type of relationship between the object and the subject, such as `owner` or `viewer`.
 * `subject` can either be a user or another relation tuple, allowing for complex, nested relationships.

 For example, a relation tuple might look like this: `document:readme#owner@user456`, meaning that `user456` is the `owner` of `readme` in the `document` namespace.